nxtwrld/aouros-www/DATA_AND_PRIVACY.md

 ## Overview

-Aouros implements a **zero-knowledge encryption architecture** designed to ensure that the backend server cannot decrypt sensitive medical documents and health data.
+Mediqom implements a **zero-knowledge encryption architecture** designed to ensure that the backend server cannot decrypt sensitive medical documents and health data.
 The system uses a multi-layered encryption approach combining AES symmetric encryption for documents and RSA asymmetric encryption for secure key distribution.

 ## Current Implementation